MimiB2010/ETL_Project/README.md

 Another table kept the non numeric columns along with the abbreviated zip code.
 This table, loan_information, has 11 columns: zip_code, funded_amnt_inv, sub_grade, home_ownership, emp_title, emp_length, issue_d, loan_status, pymnt_plan, purpose, addr_state.

-More information about the database can be found in Entity Relationship Diagram.png and Database Documentation.pdf
+More information about the database can be found in Entity Relationship Diagram.png and Database Documentation.pdf.